Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

+The value taxonomy then grows by defining how high-level values, like fairness, are understood.
+In uHelp, the community of single parents (Barcelona's Association of Monoparental Families) were the first to use the app.
+They viewed fairness as balanced give-and-take.
+In other words, they wanted members to refrain from acting greedily by constantly asking for help without offering it.
+When later incorporating a community supporting older people, fairness for them was interpreted as balanced division of labour among volunteers.
+This is because for them, some community members will mostly ask for help while others will mostly provide it.
+Balancing the workload among those providing help then becomes a key concern.

+This highlights how values are shaped by experiences and contexts, which is discussed in detail in Subsection~\ref{sec:context}.
+In this subsection, however, we focus on presenting the overall general taxonomy (Figure~\ref{fig:valueTaxonomy}) to illustrate how the higher-level value concepts can remain the same (such as fairness), while the specific nodes explaining them can vary, adopting different semantics (in this case, balanced give-and-take versus balanced division of labour).

+For illustrative purposes and to present a richer taxonomy, we have added the rightmost branch to Figure~\ref{fig:valueTaxonomy} that introduces fair reward as yet another aspect of fairness.
+This concept falls along with the balanced division of labour under the abstract concept of fair treatment.
+Fair rewards reflect the idea that not all volunteering tasks should be considered equal, as some are more demanding than others.
+However, since this value concept was never specified for uHelp, it lacks a property node that grounds it.

+Next, we provide some of the grounding semantics of those abstract concepts, i.e., the property leaf nodes.
+Recall that property nodes are presented as squares, whereas label nodes are shown as circles.

-For illustrative purposes, we provide two different computational approaches defining balanced give and take in terms of properties $p_1$ and $ p_2$.
+For illustrative purposes, we provide two different computational approaches that define balanced give and take in terms of properties $p_1$ and $p_2$.
 The first states that one's help requests are proportionate to the number of times the user offered help, whereas the second states that one's help requests are proportional to the number of times the user was chosen to help (because not all those offering help get selected).
-One straightforward approach to specifying $p_1$ and $p_2$ is through the ratio of requests to offers/volunteering being greater than 1, as illustrated in property definitions~\ref{eq:p1} and~\ref{eq:p2}.
+One straightforward approach to specifying $p_1$ and $p_2$ is through the ratio of offers/volunteering to requests being greater than 1, as illustrated in property definitions~\ref{eq:p1} and~\ref{eq:p2}.
 Of course, we provide simple properties for better readability.
-Still, we note that properties can get as complex as the language allows (remember that the choice of language for specifying properties is an implementation choice, and one may choose to work with highly expressive languages).
+Still, we note that properties can become as complex as the language allows (remember that the choice of language for specifying properties is an implementation decision, and one may opt to work with highly expressive languages).